For some, the hardest part of email marketing can be design.

 - Reply email address

 It’s important that your contacts be able to reply to your email.
-Make sure you use an official email address from your organization and that someone is able to monitor the responses.
+Make sure you use an official email address from your nonprofit organization and that someone is able to monitor the responses.
 You don’t want to miss an opportunity to connect with people who are willing to help.

 - Subject line